-The next day, for @&*%#&$#ing Thanksgiving, the liver team called us to tell us they wouldn’t transplant her liver cause she had an “active malignancy.”
+The next day, on @&*%#&$#ing Thanksgiving, the liver team called us to tell us they wouldn’t transplant her liver cause she had an “active malignancy.”
 AKA, if her liver didn’t survive the chemo and the cancer until a year post remission, too bad, so sad… But it’s if you talk to the oncology team, it’s not cancer, folks.
 It’s an “active malignancy” that is “not cancer.”
-Someone explain that to me.
+Someone explain that to me?
 I just wanted to call bull$hi+ in the loudest loudspeaker made at the building.
 It was clear the liver guys weren’t talking to the cancer guys at that hospital.
 Which, by the way, is the story of the last 7 years of my life.
 Liver guys?
 Talk to oncology?
 Not without a gun to their heads.
 And the oncology guys act like they aren’t even aware the liver guys are alive.
 It’s very reassuring to deal with these people.

 We were ordered back to Shands on December 2, 2008 for an inpatient stay to insert a port and start chemo and get all the information they needed.
 We get there, my baby girl is in her little long sleeve, long pant, cherry covered sleeper with her little puffy-prednisone-moon-face and her big eyes and terrified.
 I’m terrified.
 Daniel is holding her and being strong, but he’s pretty much stopped talking to anyone about anything substantive since August.

 On one day, they put her into surgery, got her port under her skin, leaving a permanent scar on her chest the length of my thumb, did a contrast CT of her entire body and a bone scan.
 End result?
 She has it in her liver, spleen, GI tract, and pituitary gland (in her brain).
 Yes, all those places.
 They started the chemo that day.
 It was LCH III protocol.
 Vinblastine with a cocktail of other lower dose chemo and prednisone.
+The water pistol of chemo for multisystem LCH.
 The side effects suck: nausea, headaches, weight gain, water retention, nothing tastes good anymore, neuropathy, weak bones, etc….
 And this was the water pistol chemo, ladies and gentlemen.
 This was the stuff that DIDN’T WORK.
 By the end of the month, we did another scan, labs, etc, and they didn’t even wait for the full 6 weeks pass for them to tell me it wasn’t working, she had a “poor prognosis.”

 Top THAT off, our normal oncologist, who is a saint and going to be canonized upon his death, wasn’t there for that oncology clinic to deliver that particular “poor prognosis” blow.
 Instead we got the heartless oncologist who specialized in some other pediatric cancer.
-She has NO idea who Sophie is, doesn’t know LCH at all, and just dropped the “poor prognosis” bomb and walks out of the room, leaving me clutching my baby and sobbing while rocking.
+She has NO idea who Sophie is, doesn’t know LCH at all, and just dropped the “poor prognosis” bomb and walks out of the room, leaving me clutching my baby and sobbing and rocking.
 This whole thing, though, just had Sophie confused as she played her fingers in my hair.
 That’s a moment that will forever be etched into my soul.
 That woman needs about 800000000 hours in bedside manner classes. ~growl~

 Sooooooo, we yet again go home, thinking my baby girl is dying.
 They ordered us back on January 2, 2009, for another chemo…. something experimental.
 What they were calling the “salvage protocol,” which gave me so much confidence about what they were doing, gotta say.
 Like they were trying to salvage anything they could out of the treatment.
 Bad name.
 She was #37 in the world put on it for LCH (per our oncologist).